NishantBharali/Forest-Fire-Smoke-Detection-Using-Vision-and-Deep-Learning-Models/README.md

-# **Fighting Wildfire with AI & Computer Vision** 🔥🚒🧑‍🚒
+# **Forest Fire Detection System using Computer Vision and Deep Learning**
-`PyTorch` approach to object detection of wildifre smoke with Faster R-CNN.
+`PyTorch` approach to object detection of wildifre smoke with Faster R-CNN inception v2 and SSD Mobilenet v2 Models and detailed comparative analysis between each other

 <p align="center">
 <img src='./Miscellaneous/firefighter.jpg' width='1000'/>